renurevzranju/map/README.md

 3. Open a browser and visit localhost:8080

-4. You can open the Map here <a href="https://renurevzranju.github.io/map">Neighborhood Map</a>
+4. You can open the Map here [Neighborhood Map](https://renurevzranju.github.io/map)

 -------------------------------------------